vbonhomme/mucha/README.md

 MHM works on a single raster, while CMP works on a pair of rasters.
-Both use moving windows and summary functions to end up with several rasters (aka the monoscale maps) one per window size, that are eventually combined, using a custom function, and summarized using a profile plot.
+Both use moving windows and summary functions to end up with several rasters (aka the monoscale maps) one per window size, that are eventually combined, using a custom function to obtain a multiscale map, and summarized using a profile plot.

 A graphical user interface (in shiny) will probably be released soon, so that people not proficient in R still could do some MHM and CMP